How To Write Therapy Progress Notes Like a Pro with These 5 Tips From a Psychologist

 How do you know when it's an appropriate time to take notes?

-Don’t worry, it’s totally acceptable to write notes in front of your client, as long as it's done in moderation.
-You can keep yourself on track by knowing what information you need and keeping tabs on the relevant details that come up.
+Don’t worry, it’s acceptable to write notes in front of your client, as long as it's done in moderation.
+You can keep yourself on track by knowing what information you need.
+Keeping tabs on the relevant details that come up will help you remember what to write.
 Identifying a main theme or idea for each session can help with this.

 You can ask yourself a few questions – What does the client want to achieve?
 What is the purpose of this therapy appointment?